-It wasn’t a comet but very likely was a lovely star cluster called M41.
-It lies about four degrees almost exactly south of Sirius.
+There is a comet in the sky now (Comet Lovejoy), but that fuzzy spot near Sirius isn’t a comet.
+It’s the lovely star cluster called Messier 41 or M41.
+This cluster lies about four degrees almost exactly south of Sirius.
 So the identification as a comet was wrong, but it is a reasonable mistake.
 The nuclei of comets look like fuzzy patches, much like M41 in a small telescope.

 The confusion with a comet and this cluster is not a new one.
 In the late 1700s, Charles Messier gave this object the number 41 on his list of “objects to avoid.”
 He was a comet hunter who wanted others to realize that this object, which looks like a comet, really isn’t.